JuergenGutsch/blog/_source/_posts/2023-03-08-play-with-playwright.md

 ---
 layout: post
 title: "Play with Playwright"
 teaser: "In this blog post, I don't want to introduce Playwright.
-I would like to play around with it and to use it differently.
-Instead of testing an pre-hosted web application, I'd like to test a web application that is self hosted in the test project using the WebApplicationFactory."
+I would like to play around with it and to use it a little differently.
+Instead of testing a pre-hosted web application, I'd like to test a web application that is self hosted in the test project using the WebApplicationFactory."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png